Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/m/MPFR/README.md

 -   Had to disable tests for cpeCray/23.12 as 3 tests failed (in addition to two tests that are skipped with clang-based compilers).

+-    When recompiling 24.03 on SUSE 15SP6 we also had to skip tests in cpeGNU/24.03 as one of the tests failed.

 ### Version 4.2.2 from 24.03 on